lnqs/knoepfe/README.md

 ## systemd unit

-If you want to start Knöpfe automatically on user login consider creating and enabling a systemd unit in `~/.config/systemd/user/knoepfe.service`:
+If you want to start Knöpfe automatically on user login, consider creating and enabling a systemd unit in `~/.config/systemd/user/knoepfe.service`:

     [Unit]
     Description=Knoepfe